FatihDursunUzer1/EMarketBridge/README.md

 EMarket bridge application was created to test the use of microservice and Masstransit structure with rabbitmq.
-I used cloudamqp free version for rabbitmq connection
+I used cloudamqp free version for rabbitmq connection but i didn't send to cloudamqp information to github.
+Because it is not safe.

 Within this microservice project, there are currently 3 microservices active at a basic level.
 These are: